alexlobera/leanjs_OLD_NX/www/src/pages/react/training/workshops/testing-in-react/london.md

 ---
 coaches: ['alex-lobera']
-subtitle: Get started with GraphQL in React and learn how to write real-world tests for React and GraphQL apps in London
+subtitle: Learn how to write real-world tests in React and GraphQL apps in this 1-day workshop in London
 ---

 TODO ADD TEXT